nicklockwood/GLView/README.md

 Gzipping PVR Images
 ----------------------------

 PVR image sequences are very large compared with the original MP4 movie, or even the equivalent PNG image sequence.
-PVR is optimised for memory usage and loading speed, not disk space, so be prepared for your app to grow dramatically if you include a lot of PVR video frames.
-To reduce the size of your PVR images on disk you can gzip them, which will reduce their size by about 75%.
+PVR is optimised for memory usage and loading speed, not disk space, so be prepared for your app to grow dramatically if you include a lot of PVR images.
+To reduce the size of your PVR images on disk you can gzip them, which can reduce their size significantly, depending on the image content.
 To gzip a pvr image, you can use the following command line tool:

     gzip {image_file}